 Upon joining the Johns Hopkins faculty in 1996, Dr. Sturner and Dr. Howard sought to establish a laboratory in which to create a model for a more comprehensive pediatrics practice of the future, incorporating state of the art knowledge regarding child and family development.
-The Center for Promotion of Child Development through Primary Care was conceived of, in part, as an arena to explore means of implementing advances into a typical pediatric practice, with a main mechanism being the use of a comprehensive electronic system (the Child Health and Development Interactive System, or CHADIS).
+The Center for Promotion of Child Development through Primary Care was conceived of, in part, as an arena to explore means of implementing advances into a typical pediatric practice, with a main mechanism being the use of a comprehensive electronic system (the Comprehensive Health and Decision Information System, or CHADIS).
 The Center was also established in order to explore the potential for reconceptualizing the "routine physical exam" as a psychological test (see microanalytic laboratory).

-For laboratory studies, families comprise a convenience sample of the practice, including a wide spectrum of demographics (40% having Medicaid insurance).
-Health supervision visits are conducted using a protocol that highlights strengths of the child and family as well as current challenges.
+For laboratory studies, families comprised a convenience sample of the practice, including a wide spectrum of demographics (40% having Medicaid insurance).
+Health supervision visits were conducted using a protocol that highlighted strengths of the child and family as well as current challenges.